getzen/Mini_Shogi/src/README.md

 - Add ability to restart game.

+- Add rule about parachuting pawn onto same column as another of player's pawns.
+- Add rule about no checkmate by parachuting pawn?

 - For reserve pieces, have one spot per piece kind.
 Keep AI from evaluating identical reserve pieces.